Scottish Cup: Trophy

-The Scottish Cup trophy is the oldest national trophy and also the oldest association football trophy in the world.
+The Scottish Cup trophy is the oldest surviving national trophy and also the oldest surviving association football trophy in the world.
+(The original FA Cup trophy predated it, but was stolen in 1895 and never recovered.)
 It was made by silversmith Martin Hall & Co in London in 1873 and has been presented to the winners of the tournament since 1874.
 The solid silver trophy is 50 cm in height and weighs 2.25 kg.
 The original trophy is displayed at the Scottish Football Museum at Hampden Park.
 It is removed once each year to be cleaned and presented to the tournament winners.
 After the presentation ceremony, the trophy is returned to the museum.
 A replica of the original trophy is given to the tournament winners after the ceremony and is also used for promotional purposes.

 Performances

 By club

 A total of 34 clubs have appeared in the final, of whom 25 have won the competition.
-The most successful club in terms of wins and appearances in the final is Celtic, with 42 wins from 62.
+The most successful club in terms of wins and appearances in the final is Celtic, with 43 wins from 62.
 Rangers and Celtic have finished runners-up on more occasions than any other club with 19 defeats in the final.
-The most recent winner is Aberdeen, who defeated Celtic in the 2025 final.
+The most recent winner is Celtic, who defeated Dunfermline Athletic in the 2026 final.